akshattkashyap/aihelp-extension/README.md

 This extension requires a Groq API key to function.

 1. **Get an API Key**
    - Visit https://console.groq.com/keys
    - Create an API key and copy it

 2. **Configure the Extension**
-   - Right-click the extension icon in Chrome's toolbar
+   - Click the extension icon in Chrome's toolbar
-   - Select "Options" (or click the extension icon → ⚙️)
+   - A popup will appear
    - Paste your API key in the input field
    - Click "Save API Key"